Call for proposals

 - how the impact of the Covid-19 pandemic on our industry is being addressed by stakeholders.

-TC42 will feature special sessions on the deployment, interoperability and use of neural machine translation, its technical implementation and its influence on the daily work of language service providers, both freelancers and translation companies.
+This conference will feature special sessions on the deployment, interoperability and use of neural machine translation, its technical implementation and its influence on the daily work of language service providers, both freelancers and translation companies.

 AsLing invites proposals for original unpublished papers and posters, as well as workshop and discussion panel proposals.
 Papers and posters may report on research, commercial translation and interpretation products or user experience, and should fit in one of the following four categories:

 Papers and posters may report on research, commercial translation and interpretation products or user experiences.
 Workshop reports should describe the outcome of what was achieved.
+Panels should be to discuss open or controversial issues related to the professional or to teaching or research curicula.

 Papers (academic and non-academic)